zowe/docs-site/docs/troubleshoot/bright.md

  - Additional logs
     - Zowe app server
     - zLUX app server
- - Process list with CPU info that cointains the following data points:
+ - Process list with CPU info that contains the following data points:
    - Running command and all arguments of the command
    - Real time that has elapsed since the process started
    - Job name